How To Grow Habanero Peppers

 Fertilizer is another daunting topic for growing peppers.
 There are many all-purpose fertilizers made to grow any and all vegetables.
 These will work fine to grow healthy-looking plants, but we want to make sure we actually get peppers!

 To ensure our plants grow lots of peppers, we need to follow a fairly simple fertilizer regimen.
 Nitrogen is essential for developing the young plants into big, healthy plants.
-However, once the habanero plants begin flowering, we need to switch to a lower nitrogen fertilizer to allow the fruits to take priority.
+However, once the habanero plants begin flowering, we need to make sure not to give them too much nitrogen.

 Recommendation: Keep it simple with Fox Farm’s 3-stage fertilizer.

-If you want to keep it to one fertilizer, use the early growth, 11-3-8 (or a simple 5-5-5) all season and lower to 1/2 strength fertilizer around mid-June.
-This will allow the plants to focus more energy on pod production instead of producing more leaves.
+If you want to keep it to one fertilizer, use a well-rounded fertilizer, such as Miracle Gro Organics all season.
+After the plants begin flowering, reduce to 1/2 strength fertilizer, typically around mid-late June.
+This will allow the plants to focus more energy on fruit production instead of producing more leaves.

 4. Start Seeds Indoors